Northfear/OpenXcom-vita/README.md

 You can change game resolution in the "Video" options menu.

 320x200 provides the best performance.
-480x272 with Display Mode set to "Fullscreen" and Geoscape Scale/Battlescape Scale set to "Full Display" privides better visuals while still having good performance.
+480x272 with Display Mode set to "Fullscreen" and Geoscape Scale/Battlescape Scale set to "Full Display" provides great visuals (x2 pixel scaling) while still having good performance.

 "Fullscreen" display mode scales game surface to fullscreen.
-"Windowed" mode centers the game area w/o scaling it (640x400 in windowed mode is perfect x2 scale).
+"Windowed" mode centers the game area w/o scaling it.

 You can skip intros by tapping on screen.